HiConfiT/hiconfit-core/configurator-package/README.md

 # configurator-package

 The library provides a compact knowledge-based configurator supporting Matrix Factorization based Configuration and Recommendation.

-For further details about the library, please refer to the [Documentation].
+Please refer to the [Documentation] for further details about the library.

 ## Features